Aloshi/EmulationStation/README.md

 [CURL](http://curl.haxx.se/download.html) (you'll need to compile or get the pre-compiled (DLL version))

-(remember to copy necessary .DLLs into the same folder as the executable: FreeImage.dll, freetype6.dll, SDL2.dll, and zlib1.dll)
+(remember to copy necessary .DLLs into the same folder as the executable: FreeImage.dll, freetype6.dll, SDL2.dll, libcurl.dll, and zlib1.dll)

 [CMake](http://www.cmake.org/cmake/resources/software.html) (this is used for generating the Visual Studio project)